 You must fill out the rehoming application to move forward in the process.
 We can not take an animal in if this has not been completed.
-We require a $50 surrender fee to help cover the medical costs/care of the animal, and we can not take the animal in without receiving their current vet records.
+We require a $50 surrender fee (cash or check is easiest) to help off-set the medical costs/care of the animal, and we can not take the animal in without receiving their current vet records.

 Here at SFTS we practice what is known as Managed Intake , meaning we choose the animals we take into our facility.
 Dogs and cats from overcrowded shelters or who need to be rescued from puppy mills and breeders are our top priority.
 As such, it's not guaranteed that we will be able to take in your dog or cat.
 If we have the space and resources available, we will contact you via phone and/or email to set up a time to bring them in.